shammybr/ExampleCode/README.md

 # ExampleCode

 These are snippets of code from my personal project.
-They include the networking and the base code for all actors.
+They include the networking, the base code for all actors and the pathfinding (A*).